atxwang/atxwang.github.io/_posts/ea_essay.md

 - multiple regular soylent drinkers
 - people who could feasibly be called climate change deniers
 - militant vegans
-- literally only 2 other women (out of ~15 attendees)
+- literally only 2 other women (out of ~15 attendees)- *this became comical because i did not bring shower products, and the default backup provided was one of those memed-on 3 in 1
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjc5MTEyODUsOTYwOTgzNzY0XX0=
+eyJoaXN0b3J5IjpbMTUzNTI1NzAwNCw5NjA5ODM3NjRdfQ==
 -->